 Check periodically; remove and discard rotted or extremely soft bulbs.

 For most species listed, the curing period should be relatively short (e.g. dahlias, cannas, calla, caladium).
-This Short-term curing period or drying period should be 1 to 3 days, depending somewhat on temperature.
+This short-term curing period or drying period should be 1 to 3 days, depending somewhat on temperature.
 It should be done in a room or area away from direct sunlight or drying winds.
 For long term’ curing, as with gladiolus, tigridia, montbretia, and oxalis, the curing period should be approximately 3 weeks.
-Then, in the case of gladiolus, the old corm and cormels should be removed.
+Then, in the case of gladiolus, the old corms and cormels should be removed.
 Drying and curing temperatures for such materials should be 60-70 degrees in a dry, well-ventilated area.